Frequently Asked Questions

 In addition to our fine academic program, we offer a variety of after school activities from Elementary School through High School.
 The choices change seasonally.
 Please click here for more information.

-All students (except those enrolled to take an EAL class) are taught Chinese as a second language.
+All students (except those receiving intensive EAL support) are taught Chinese as a second language.
 Children are placed in ability groups according to grade level.

 Middle and High School: